shunhikita/visible_assignment/README.md

 ## Configuration

+By default, the instance variable of the controller is not taken over by View.
 When set to true, the instance variable of the controller is also copied to the View instance variable.

 ```rb